 LifeScape provides highly specialized therapy and psychology services for children.
 Our team of experts provides a range of evaluation and treatment services for a variety of conditions and disabilities.
-All of our Children’s Behavioral Health Services are offered at our Autism and Child Development Center in Sioux Falls and at LifeScape Rapid City.
+Our Children’s Behavioral Health Services are offered at our Autism and Child Development Center in Sioux Falls and at LifeScape Rapid City.

 Applied Behavior Analysis (ABA) uses the principles of learning to teach or improve critical skills needed for independence.
 LIfeScape’s ABA therapy program is an intensive intervention that helps children with autism and other developmental disabilities learn these skills using the principles of ABA.
 It is designed for children who have a diagnosis or display symptoms of Autism or other developmental disabilities up to age 18.

 Each program is tailored to meet the specific needs of each individual, with intervention occurring in our clinic, at home*, or in a combination of settings.
 Parent involvement and training is essential for skill progression and is a central concept in our outpatient behavior program.

 Behavior therapy is eligible for insurance covered (including Medicaid) for those 18 and younger with a diagnosis of an Autism Spectrum Disorder (ASD) and physician referral.

 - Each program is designed and supervised by a Masters or Doctoral level Board Certified Behavior Analyst (BCBA or BCBA-D)

 - Intervention is implemented by a combination of trained technicians, therapists, parents, and BCBA or BCBA-D.